Bangkok (Day 4) – Jim Thompson House & Suan Pakkad Palace

 Drawing room at Jim Thompson House Museum, Bangkok

 This drawing room is the oldest part of the house, dating from around 1800.
-It originated from the silk weaving village of ban krua.
+It originated from the silk weaving village of Ban Krua.
 Hanging from the ceiling is a crystal chandelier that came from an old palace.
-On both sides of the room, you can see Burmese figurines of nat (good spirits) from amarapura that decorate the niches, which were originally windows.
+On both sides of the room, you can see Burmese figurines of Nat (good spirits) from Amarapura that decorate the niches, which were originally windows.

 Interestingly, in both the master bedroom and the guestroom, we found potties, or what they call “pee-pee pots”!
 Haha!
 One was shaped like a cat, the other, a frog, with lids on them.